 Whether sudden or gradual, shortness of breath is never a symptom to take lightly.

 2. Chest discomfort

-Fleeting pain, pain that seems to be on the surface, or pains that worsens when touched, are all less likely to indicate a heart condition.
-This pain doesn’t change with external pressure, and may occur either at rest or during physical exertion.
+Fleeting pain, pain that seems to be on the surface, or pain that worsens when touched are all less likely to indicate a heart condition.
+This pain doesn’t change with external pressure and may occur either at rest or during physical exertion.
 Even if the pain is not severe, it may indicate serious heart trouble and needs to be followed up on.
 Remember, hundreds of thousands of “silent “ heart attacks occur every year in the US alone.
 Many symptoms can be deceptively mild.

 3. Left shoulder pain

 Interestingly, the nerves in the left arm and the nerves in the heart can send messages to the same pain centers of the brain.
 Therefore, the brain may interpret heart trouble as pain in the left arm or shoulder.